 Additional information for Certificate students can be found by visiting Continuing Education Students.
+For questions, please contact us by email at ce@the-bac.edu or by phone at 617.585.0135.

 CONTINUING EDUCATION LEARNING UNITS

 CEU Weekend

 Architects can take advantage of the opportunity to fulfill professional development requirements in just two days at the Boston Architectural College's annual CEU Weekend.